ValksGodotTools/GodotModulesCSharp-Old/MOD_LOADER.md

 1. Add `ui_left_click` mapped to left mouse click in `Project > Project Settings > Input Map`
 2. Add `Modules/ModLoader/Scenes/Prefabs/ModLoader.tscn` (`ModLoader`) to `Menu.tscn`
 3. If the custom paths in `ModLoader` are set, clear them to set their defaults otherwise set your own custom paths

+### Hooks can be made now
-4. In `Game.tscn`, hooks can be made through the mod loader now
+1. In `Game.tscn`, hooks can be made through the mod loader now
 ```cs
 public override void _Ready()
 {